hannesdatta/course-odcm/content/docs/exam/_index.md

 - Know how to zip and unzip files
 - Make use of cheat sheets (e.g., available on this site or elsewhere) (you can also print them)
 - Revise your code before submission so that you ensure it runs from top to bottom without problems.
+- The inspect mode in Chrome and Edge is blocked.
+However, you can install Firefox on the computers and access the inspect mode there.

 <!--
 {{< hint info >}}